Skip to content

 Migration playbook

-A guide for teams running a React, Vue, or Svelte SPA where rewriting to SSR is too costly but crawlers (especially AI crawlers) cannot see the content.
-Prerendering serves static HTML snapshots to bots, keeping the SPA architecture intact for users.
+A migration guide for teams running a React, Vue, or Svelte SPA where rewriting to SSR is too costly but crawlers (especially AI crawlers) cannot see the content.
+The ostr.io prerendering service renders, caches, and serves static HTML snapshots to bots, keeping the SPA architecture intact for users — the migration reduces to routing bot traffic to the service.

 Pre-flight